katjas/PDFrenderer/README.md

 -----
 * support function type 4 rendering (subset of the PostScript language, specification taken from http://www.adobe.com/devnet/acrobat/pdfs/adobe_supplement_iso32000.pdf)
 * support link annotations for being able to render links
+* rough support of stamp and freetext annotations
 * handle alternate colour spaces (colour space plus a function to be applied on the colour values)
 * fixes transparency issues / transparent masked images (even though transparency is still not completely supported)
 * corrected handling of overlapping shapes